pretorianin/Synapsi.xyz---rekrutacja/README.md

 # Synapsi.xyz---rekrutacja

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project includes the implementation of 3 recruitment tasks.

+# Task 1